downfromthetrees/the_magic_eye/README.md

 * Private message first time posters with a custom message
 * Report posts over a certain threshold

-It supports normal image urls as well as imgur posts.
+Magic Eye supports normal image urls as well as imgur posts.
 No gif/media/link support.

-## Setup

-Things to know beforehand:
+## Things to know before setting it up

 * The hosting service requires a credit card number for validation.
 [No charges](https://devcenter.heroku.com/articles/free-dyno-hours#free-dyno-hour-pool) can or will ever be made by setting up Magic Eye, but a suitable mod must create the hosting account.
 * You must set up a new bot and new hosting account for each subreddit.
-* You need a github account
+* You need a github account [create one here](http://github.com/)

-### Instructions:
+## Setup

 * Login to github
 * Go to https://github.com/downfromthetrees/the_magic_eye
 * Hit the fork button